marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 We always advise a combination of these two methods for the untrained.
 Pray for those you want to help, whether they are in the body or out (living or dead).
 Think out all you would like to say to them just before going to sleep.
 When you meet in "Dreamland," if you are not yet conscious and cannot either plead or argue, your feelings in the matter will make some impression at least, and if kept up for some time the effect will certainly be noticeable.

-[37]

 Our friend says in his letter that the mother of Outram Court does not know she is dead.
 No one who has lost the dense body thinks of himself as "dead"; as a matter of fact the so-called "dead" feel themselves much more alive than we do.
 When they pass out normally they know neither sickness nor pain, and they cannot therefore be expected to take our view, who think of the physical body as the man, when it is only a garment we wear and wear out.
 Their consciousness is focussed entirely in their spiritual bodies, with nothing to remind them of the discarded dense vesture.
 On the other hand, the suicide feels every moment the sensation of hunger occasioned by the attempt of the archetypal body to draw physical material to itself, and his feeling that he is not dead springs therefore from a very different root than the similar idea of the general run of people who now live in the invisible world.

-OUR RESPONSIBILITY TO THE DEAD
+### <h3 id="question-12">Question No. 12: OUR RESPONSIBILITY TO THE DEAD</h3>
-Question No. 12.

 Will you please tell me just how we may best help those who have passed on?

 Answer: We have often expressed our appreciation of the science of birth with its efficient methods of helping both the mother and the child when the latter is entering our earth-life, but we have also heartily deplored the lack of a science of death which would teach people how to help intelligently the Ego that is passing from earth-life into the unseen realms of nature.
 At such times we usually stand helplessly by, and often do in our ignorance the very things which are detrimental to the comfort of the Spirit then in transition.
 If people could only know how their moans and hysterical outbursts affect their dear departing ones, unselfish consideration would probably change their attitude and quiet their manner.

 So far as the body is concerned it is not really dead until about three and one-half days after the Spirit has passed out of it, for the silver cord still connects it with the higher vehicles.
 During this time anything in the nature of a post-mortem examination, embalming, or cremation is felt by the Spirit almost a keenly as if still within the body.
 These are facts well known to all students of the Rosicrucian Philosophy, but they have perhaps not received the emphasis they deserve.
 We should remember that our attitude after that time continues to affect the Spirit, for our friends do not usually leave their accustomed places right away.
 Many stay in or near the home for a number of months after they have left the body and can feel conditions there even more keenly than when in earth-life.
 If we sigh, mourn, and moan for them we transfer to them the gloom we ourselves carry about with us or else we bind them to the home because of their efforts to cheer us.

-[39]

 In either case we are a hindrance and a stumbling block in the way of their spiritual progress, and while this may be forgiven in those who are ignorant of the facts concerning life and death, people who have studied the Rosicrucian Philosophy or kindred teachings are incurring a very grave responsibility when they indulge in such practices.
 We are well aware that custom used to demand the wearing of mourning and that people were not considered respectable if they did not put on a sable garb as a token of their sorrow.
 But fortunately times are changing and a more enlightened view is being taken of the matter.
 The transition to the other world is quite serious enough in itself, involving as it does a process of adjustment to strange conditions all around, and the passing Spirit is further hampered by the sorrow and anguish of the dear ones whom it continues to see about itself.
 When it finds them surrounded by a cloud of black gloom, clothed in garments of the same color and nursing their sorrow for months or years, the effect cannot be anything but depressing.

 How much better then the attitude to those who have learned the Rosicrucian Teachings and have taken them to heart.
 Their attitude when a dear one makes the transition is cheerful, hopeful, and encouraging.
 The selfish grief at the loss is controlled in order that the passing Spirit may receive all the encouragement possible.
 Usually the survivors in the family dress in white at the funeral and a cheerful, genial spirit prevails throughout.
 The thought of the survivors is not, "What shall I do now that I have lost him (or her)?
 All the world seems empty for me." but the thought is, "I hope he (or she) may find himself (or herself) to rights under the new conditions as quickly as possible and that he (or she) will not grieve at the thought of leaving us behind."
 Thus by the good-will, intelligence, unselfishness, and love of the remaining friends the passing Spirit is enabled to enter the new conditions under much more favorable circumstances, and students of the Rosicrucian Philosophy cannot do better than to spread this teaching as widely as possible.
 According to the Bible the redeemed of the Lord will finally vanquish the last enemy, DEATH, and they will then exclaim "O Death, where is thy sting?
 O Grave, where is thy victory?"
 For those who have evolved spiritual sight there is of course no death, but even those who have studied the Rosicrucian Teachings may in a measure be said to have attained this great victory.

-[41]

-POST-MORTEM STATE OF A MISER
+### <h3 id="question-13">Question No. 13: POST-MORTEM STATE OF A MISER</h3>
-Question No. 13.

 The Cosmo states that the dead miser in the lower Desire World can see his gold and his heirs squandering it, when he has no sense organs or any material coarse enough in vibration to be in harmony with the dense physical world.
 We cannot see the Desire World until we evolve the centers of the desire body; how then can those in the Desire World see us when they have discarded the physical sense organs?

 Answer: You understand, of course, that the Desire World, the Ethers, and the Physical World interpenetrate one another so that the miser is right here among us just the same as he was when he had a physical body to wear.
 It is not generally understood, however, that the densest desire stuff of which the lower regions of the Desire World are composed, and the Chemical Ether which is the lowest of the four ethers, and even the physical gases, are exceedingly closely knit and form the outside layer of all Spirits which have just been released from the physical body.
 They are therefore living in the lower region of the Desire World in such close touch with the physical that it is amazing to the writer that people cannot see them going about among us.
 They are like the man who has left a room on a bright sunny day: the sunshine blinds him, but he can see clearly things inside the room when he turns towards it.

-[42]

 Thus the miser and all others who have just left the physical body see the people in this world much more clearly than they see the things of the Desire World where they are; for as the man who goes out in the sunshine must first accustom himself to see things by adjusting the focus of his eyes, so also the Spirits which have just entered the Desire World after death, require a little time for this readjustment.
 And the densest material in their being, which is thrown out toward the periphery by the centrifugal force of Repulsion, keeps them earthbound for a longer or a shorter time until they have shed this coarsest material and are able to contact the finer vibrations of the higher regions.
 For that reason the miser, the drunkard, the sensualist, and similar people whose desires are naturally low and vicious, remain in these nether regions, which may well be called hell, for a much longer time than people with high ideals and spiritual aspirations who have endeavored during life to eradicate their vices and to subdue their lower nature.
 Their desire bodies contain comparatively little coarse material and that is soon worn away, leaving them free to soar to higher spheres.

 With regard to the question as to how the miser can see the physical things when he has no sense organs, we may say that there are no specialized sense organs in the finer vehicles, but just as we feel with the whole surface of our body, so the Spirits see and hear, not only with the surface, but with every single atom of their spiritual body, inside and out.
 What they perceive is not really the physical things which we see with our physical eyes, but every chair, desk, or others physical implement, is interpenetrated by both ethers and desire stuff--it is this that they perceive, and that to them is as real and tangible as the physical forms are to our senses.

-POST-MORTEM STATE OF A DRUNKARD
+### <h3 id="question-14">Question No. 14: POST-MORTEM STATE OF A DRUNKARD</h3>
-Question No. 14.

 It is stated in the Cosmo that the drunkard in the lower Desire World cannot gratify his desires, but it is also stated that the spirits in the First Heaven which is located in the upper Desire World, can actually mold desire stuff into real environment according to their desires and ideas.
 Why cannot the drunkard do such in the lower Desire World and create real conditions of vice suitable to his temperament?

-[44]

 Answer: It has been remarked by many students of The Rosicrucian Cosmo-Conception that it always anticipates and answers the questions which may come up in the reader's mind, and if you will turn to page forty-two, the last paragraph, you may there read: "In the finest and rarest substance of the three higher Regions of the Desire World the force of attraction alone holds sway, but it is also present in some degree in the denser matter of the three lower Regions, where it works against the force of repulsion, which is dominant there.
 The disintegrating force of Repulsion would soon destroy every form coming into these three lower regions were it not at that it is thus counteracted.
 In the densest or lowest region, where it is strongest, it tears and shatters the forms built there in a way dreadful to see.
 Yet it is not a vandalistic force.
 Nothing in nature is vandalistic.
 All that appears so is but working towards good.
 So with this force in its work in the lowest Region of the Desire World.
 The forms here are demoniac creations, built by the coarsest passions and desires of man and beast."